'Sex and the City' turns 20

 Story highlights

-- Nixon celebrated with a line of merchandise
+- Cynthia Nixon celebrates with a line of merchandise

 (CNN)The world has changed, but the love for "Sex and the City" remains.

-The groundbreaking HBO series about four friends living in New York City premiered on HBO June 6, 1998 and ran until 2004.
+The groundbreaking HBO series about four friends living in New York City premiered on HBO on June 6, 1998, and ran until 2004.

-Along the way there were plenty of dates, Cosmos, and expensive shoes for the crew.
+Along the way there were plenty of dates, Cosmos and expensive shoes for the crew.

-Fans have been praising the show and sharing memories on social media since, for many, "Sex and the City" was as much a lifestyle as it was a series.
+Fans have been praising the show and sharing memories on social media since; for many, "Sex and the City" was as much a lifestyle as it was a series.

 "Shoutout to all the formerly Single Ladies who came to our place every Sunday night for a gay/gal ritual starting 20 yrs ago," pop culture experts Tom and Lorenzo tweeted.
 "You're all married and seeing your kids through high school now, but we're raising a virtual Cosmo to you all and some fine memories."